timmyomahony/timmyomahony-portfolio-example-content/README.md

-# timmyomahony-portfolio-example-content
+# Example Portfolio Content

-Example content for my portfolio website
+This repo has example content for using my portfolio at [`timmyomahony-portfolio`](https://github.com/timmyomahony/timmyomahony-portfolio).